 - Hanging Shelves – Fabric hanging shelves that hang from the clothing rod can be used for everything from folded clothes to shoes to hats.
 These are available in different widths and lengths and are quite affordable.

 - Under Bed Storage – These fabric drawers allow you to make the most of your space under the bed in a stylish way.
 As a side note, you may want to have your cross-country movers assemble your bed before they go.
 When your energy level crashes after unpacking for a few hours you won’t feel like putting together that bed frame.

 - Other – Garment racks, storage bins, fabric bags, baskets, and decorative boxes can all be put to use, as well.

 Prioritize the Closet

 Unless you want to be angry every single day after your move, you will prioritize and organize, when you unpack.
 Make sure the clothes you need to access often are most accessible.
 It helps to organize apparel, as well.
-You can group tops, pants, skirts, etc., together, or organize according to color.
-If you really need more space because you have gowns, snowsuits, etc., consider using a self-storage unit for the things you only need occasionally.
+You can group tops, pants, skirts, etc., together, or organize them according to color.
+If you need more space because you have gowns, snowsuits, etc., consider using a self-storage unit for the things you only need occasionally.